Graphic of a man thinking about pipeline generation

 • Not reaching out to leads and customers when they change jobs

-While you can’t control if a lead buys or not, you can control your sales team’s inputs, like how often they’re prospecting or if they’re staying in touch with leads and customers when they change jobs.
+You control your sales team's inputs, like how often they prospect and whether they stay in touch with leads and customers when they change jobs.

 That’s where UserGems can help.
 Whenever your leads or customers change jobs, UserGems adds them into your Salesforce as new leads and enriches them with new contact information, so you can sell to them again.
 It’s completely automated and fully integrated with Salesforce.
-So, there are no new processes to be built.
-And reps don't even need to learn any new tools.
+The system integrates seamlessly with your existing processes.
+Reps continue using their familiar tools.

 Want to read more on this topic?